 Gene clusters were calculated by running Markov-Clustering (MCL) on the co-expression matrix.
 Cluster values designate network specific gene clusters and are not compared across networks.

 In addition to detecting strong co-expression among genes previously annotated by functional processes, unsupervised network clustering using the Markov-Clustering algorithm (Dongen 2000) showed distinct modules within each network.
-A large number of clusters were significantly enriched for genes that are co-annotated for the same GO term (hypergeometric p-value ≤ 0.01; Supp.
-Table 3).
+A large number of clusters were significantly enriched (hypergeometric p-value < 0.01; Supp.
+Table 3) for genes that are co-annotated for the same GO term.
 Not all clusters identified previously annotated gene sets.
 Many strongly co-expressed clusters lacked any previously annotated function (Table 2; Supp.
-Table 3) potentially identifying novel co-regulated biological processes.
-Additionally, all networks exhibited a truncated power law distribution in the number of significant interactions (degree) each gene had (Supp.
+Table 3), potentially identifying novel co-regulated biological processes.
+Additionally, all networks exhibited a truncated power law distribution in the number of significant interactions (degree) each gene possessed (Supp.
 Fig. 1-3), which is typical of biological networks (Ghazalpour et al. 2006).

 Accounting for cis- gene interactions

-Integration of GWAS candidates with co-expression interactions is modeled in Camoco by directly assessing the density or locality of interaction among candidate genes near GWAS SNPs.
-However, mapping SNPs to surrounding candidate genes has inherent complications that can have strong influence on subnetwork co-expression calculations.
-While we assume that the majority of informative interactions among candidate genes are between GWAS loci, cis-regulatory elements and other factors can lead to co-expression between linked genes and produce skewed distributions in density and locality calculations resulting in biased co-expression statistics.
-Identifying significant overlap between GWAS loci and co-expression networks requires a distinction between co-expression among genes that are in close proximity to one another on a chromosome (cis-) compared to those genes which are not (trans-).
+Camoco models the integration of GWAS candidates with co-expression interactions by directly assessing the density or locality of interaction among candidate genes near GWAS SNPs.
+However, the process of mapping SNPs to surrounding candidate genes has inherent complications that can strongly influence subnetwork co-expression calculations.
+While we assume that most informative interactions among candidate genes are between GWAS loci, cis-regulatory elements and other factors can lead to co-expression between linked genes and produce skewed distributions in density and locality calculations, which can in turn bias co-expression statistics.
+Identifying significant overlap between GWAS loci and co-expression networks requires a distinction between co-expression among genes that are close to each other on a chromosome (cis-) compared to those genes which are not (trans-).

-To assess the impact of cis- co-expression, network interactions for genes located on different chromosome (trans-interactions) were compared to interactions for pairs of genes that were less than 50 kb apart (cis-interactions).
-The distributions of the two groups indicate that cis genes are more likely to have a strong co-expression interaction score than trans genes (Fig 2).
-This bias toward linked genes is especially pronounced for strong positive co-expression, where we observed substantially stronger enrichment for linked gene pairs as compared to genes on different chromosomes (e.g. Z-score ≥ 3, see Fig 2 inset).
+To assess the impact of cis- co-expression, network interactions for genes located on different chromosome (trans-interactions) were compared to cis-interactions for pairs of genes less than 50 kb apart.
+The groups’ distributions indicate that cis- genes are much more likely to have strong co-expression interaction scores than trans- genes (Fig 2).
+This bias toward linked genes is especially pronounced for strong positive co-expression, where we observed substantially stronger enrichment for linked gene pairs compared to trans- genes (e.g. Z-score ≥ 3, see Fig 2 inset).

 Fig 2